michaelbuller/buildmotion/libs/rules-engine/README.md

 Two core principles of good software design are [Separation of Concerns (SoC)](https://en.wikipedia.org/wiki/Separation_of_concerns) and [Single Responsibility](https://en.wikipedia.org/wiki/Single_responsibility_principle).
 Business rules and validation are an integral part of most business applications.
 There are rules and validations that must occur during processing of business logic.
 Most applications will combine the business logic with rules and data validation - when this happens, testing and maintaining applications becomes more difficult.

 A business rule engine allows the application to have a good Separation of Concerns (SOR).
-The Angular Rules Engine allows you to:
+The Rules Engine allows you to:

 + Quickly start using out-of-the-box rules that are already implemented.
 + Create custom rules that are either simple or composite.